Lusty Sisters

-Lusty Sisters (色情姉妹, Shikijō shimai) aka Erotic Sisters is a 1972 Japanese film in Nikkatsu's Roman porno series, directed by Chūsei Sone and starring Keiko Tsuzuki and Akemi Nijō.
+Lusty Sisters (色情姉妹, Shikijō shimai), also known as Erotic Sisters, is a 1972 Japanese film in Nikkatsu's Roman porno series, directed by Chūsei Sone and starring Keiko Tsuzuki and Akemi Nijō.

 Synopsis

 Three sisters live alienated existences in modern-day Tokyo.
 One works as a secretary, one is a prostitute, and one is a criminal.
 The secretary is cynically unhappy with the sexist business world which limits her opportunities for advancement and makes her a target for her lecherous boss.
 The prostitute lives an aimless life, drifting between men, and often the target of either police or jealous wives.
 The criminal, who lives by disrupting the society which oppresses her two sisters, is the only happy one of the three.